Galantino/crg_4530/Group6_LabReport5.md

 ## Laboratory 5 Lab Report

 ###Equations to be added throughout the report
-$E_{(t)} =
+$E_{(t)} = \frac{C_{t}V_{r}}{C_{tr}V_{tr}} = e^{(-t/\theta)}$

+$Pe = \frac{UL}{D_{d}}$

+$t^{\star} = \frac{tU}{L}$

+$E_{N_{(t^{\star})}} = \frac{N^{N}}{(N-1)!}(t^{\star})^{N-1}e^{(-Nt^{\star})}$

+$d_{orifice} = \sqrt{\frac{4Q_{reactor}}{\pi n_{orifice}K_{orifice}\sqrt{2g\Delta h}}}$

+integral formula for finding F using E

+$$\int_{0}^{t^{\star}} E_{(t^{\star})dt^{\star}}$$

-### Introduction
+### Introduction and Objectives
 In order to test specific natural or engineered processes, reactors can be set up to simulate these chemical, biological, and physical processes and provide insight as to how a certain system would act in different scenarios.
 Specifically, a reactor can be described as a boundary, literally or figuratively, that physically controls the processes under specific constraints.
 One gets to decide what they want their system to be, where they want their boundaries to be, what inputs will go into the system, and what is to be measured.
 Reactors give the user more control over chemical, biological and physical reactions, including temperature control of the vessel contents, measurement of parameters such as pH or pressure, and mixing and dispersing applications.
 There are a number of different types of reactors, including stirred, high-pressure, and mini reactors.
 Continuous flow tubular reactors can be externally heated or jacketed with a circulating fluid.
 Although many different types of reactors, all of these reactors fall under three categories, CMFR (completely mixed flow reactor), PFR (plug-flow reactor) or Batch Reactor.
 CMFRs are control volumes for which spatially uniform properties may be assumed.
 They are also reactors with flow, are completely mixed and can attain steady state.
 Some examples include a room in a building or a small pond.
 A batch reactor varies from a CMFR for it has no flow.
 Material is added, mixed, given time for reaction to occur, but then the reactor is drained.
 Steady state is not attained.
 PFR, or plug flow reactors, has flow, however, there is no mixing in lateral direction.
 Properties may vary through the PFR.
 When modeling a PFR, it is important that it is split into a series of sequential control volumes.
 The plug flow reactor is an idealized extreme not attainable in practice.
 All real reactors fall under the category of Batch or CMFR.

 ### Procedure:
 Day 1: Calibration and Set-Up (CMFR)
 Our goal was to perform a mass balance on red dye through a reactor of length 30 cm and width 15 cm.
 We limited our depth to a maximum of 5 cm and used a container with a volume of 4L.
 We also set our pumping rate to 380 mL/min, giving us a residence time of approximately 6 minutes.
 Once our reactor was set up to the pump with the correct pipes leading to the influent and effluent, we added tracer directly into the first chamber of our reactor.
 The red dye allowed us to qualitatively observe the advection and dispersion in the reactors.
 We calculated our data using ProCoDA II software and a photometer.
 To calibrate the photometer, our objective was to have a total volume of 1 L circulating through the reactor system.
 We connected the pump, a 1 L bottle, and the vertically positioned photometer in a closed loop with one another via 18” pipes.
 1 L of tap water was added to the bottle and the pump was turned on to 380 mL/min.
 We set our voltage to 5V on ProCoDA II and confirmed that it was reading values between -1.3V when the light in the photometer is off and +3.5V when it is on.
 Using a 40 g/L stock solution of Red Dye, we made our calibration curve for our photometer by calculating the volume of red dye that will be needed to generate a calibration with points at 0, 1, 2, 5, 10, 20, 30, 40, and 50 mg/L. The first calibration point, 0 mg/L, was used as our standard and was a record of our voltage prior to adding any red dye.
 We then added red dye to make the concentration of the reactor 1mg/L and continued to add dye until and recorded all of the standards have been read and formed a linear plot.
 Once we finished our calibration, we set up a CMFR reactor for our experiment.
 We connected a pump from a 20L Jerrican filled with tap water to the influent of your reactor and placed our reactor on a stir plate.
 We connected a 3/8” push-connect fitting is on the effluent side of your reactor and connected the effluent to the drain through a short tube.
 A second pump head was set up to pull a sample from weir through the photometer and then to the drain.
 We confirmed our system worked by running the pump at 380 rev/min to check to see if our ProCoDA software was reading a stable voltage of about +3.5V and checking that the volume in the remained constant.
 For each test, we wanted to measure the reactor volume, residual reactor red dye concentration, and the flow rate.
 We added a volume of red dye #40 stock until the maximum concentration of the tracer was about 30 mg/L near the influent of the reactor.
 We calculated data until the majority of the tracer has exited the reactor.
-Once we terminated the experiment, we poured the contents of the the reactor into a container and weighted it to determine the exact volume of the reactor.
+Once we terminated the experiment, we poured the contents of the reactor into a container and weighted it to determine the exact volume of the reactor.
 We used this information to obtain the average concentration in the reactor and to further perform a mass balance on the red dye.

 Day 2: Baffles
 The ideal CMFR model assumes that the fluid in the reactor is perfectly mixed and that there are no concentration gradients inside the reactor.
 However, in a real-world stirred tank reactor, there most likely will not be perfect mixing and will be concentration gradients present.
 Baffles contribute additional disturbance to the flow created by the mixer, and provide more effective mixing.
 We used the set up from the prior week to continue with this part of the lab.
 For this part if the experiment, we included baffles in order to bring our reactor closer to the ideal of perfect mixing in each of the baffle zones.
 We also experimented with baffles with different sized pores to achieve mixing within zones.
 Our objective was to determine the diameter and spacing of the pores required to achieve adequate mixing by measuring the Peclet number.
 An additional constraint regarding pore design that we took into consideration is that the head loss through the pores does not get too excessive.
 We tested 3 different baffle designs: